crookse/dotfiles/README.md

 ### Step 2: (optional) Set up iTerm2 color preset

+I like [Theme - Glacier](https://packagecontrol.io/packages/Theme%20-%20Glacier) from Sublime, so I made an iTerm2 color preset to kind of match the Glacier theme.

 * Open iTerm2 and press `cmd` + `,` to open the Preferences.
 * Go to Profiles > Colors.
 * In the bottom right corner, open the "Color Presets..." dropdown menu and select the "Import..." option.